Bingo? Knitting? Senior pickleball? What do retirees do with all their free time?

 Now 79, the former diving champion, coach, trampolinist, National Fitness Hall of Fame inductee and international best-selling author isn’t ready to throw in the towel just yet.
 Come August, Jim may be headed to Japan to compete in an international platform diving event – with his doctor’s permission, of course.

-“At my age, I hardly have any competition,” he joked.
+“At my age, I hardly have any competition,” he jokes.

 In the meantime, Jim stays fit by walking a couple miles on most days.
-He even prefers walking to doctor’s appointments instead of using transportation provided by Holiday Parkside Court in Columbus, Indiana.
+He even prefers walking to doctor’s appointments instead of using the scheduled transportation provided by Holiday.
 When the weather heats up, Jim plans to build up his swimming strength in his son’s backyard pool.

 “He tries to follow what the doctor says, but he really wants to compete in Japan,” said his community’s Engage Life Coordinator.
 “We’re all hoping for the best.”